wmde/WikiLovesMonuments/README.md

     become wlm-de-utils

-Generally, the [`WikiLovesMonuments`][wlmrepo] repository is checked out in the tool home folder.
+Generally, the [`WikiLovesMonuments`][wlmrepo] repository is checked out in the tool home directory.
-Whenever you want to deploy a new version, just do a `git pull` in the repository folder.
+Whenever you want to deploy a new version, just do a `git pull` in the repository directory.
 However, there are some things that must be done afterwards:

 1. Update the `wlmbots` module: